 If we are unsure about the weather conditions

-• 4 days before event day: If we're still feeling unsure about the weather 4 days in advance (typically the Wednesday before) we'll let you know of a possible reschedule through social media, email notifications, and sms.
+- 4 days before event day: If we're still feeling unsure about the weather 4 days in advance we'll let you know of a possible reschedule through social media, email notifications, and sms.
+There’s a chance the weather may pass over and we will continue to watch it.